Darsh-Turakhia/Sport_Management/README.md

 # Sport_Management
 A sport management system in c++.

-A sport management system for managing a sports facility.
-This code was built in c++ in windows.
+This travel manaagement system was built in c++ in windows.
+It has some cool animations.
+To run this just go ahead and open your turbo-c++.